jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

   - & probably everything else
 - This setting tells the client to stop evaluating relevance if things are not changing.

+## _BESRelay_HealthCheck_EnableAtStartup

+### Default: Disabled (0)

+### Recommendation: Enabled (1)

+- Applies to Relays
+- HealthCheck process validates site data integrity, and ​ re-requests any site data that is corrupt so it can be properly​ served to clients.

 ## Questions?